Guilospanck/Rust-Studies/hello/README.md

 # Hello World
-Every rust program must have a main file and a main function.
+Every Rust program must have a main file and a main function.

 ## Compile
 ```bash